SnappyChunck/fastfood-tycoon/README.md

-# Fast-food tycoon LECK EIER
+# Fast-food tycoon#

-From Perpper0range and SnappyChunck
+#From Perpper0range and SnappyChunck